AutoLogicTools

 Loan term changes the balance between monthly payment and total cost

 A longer term usually lowers the monthly payment because the loan is spread over more months.
-The tradeoff is that total interest may be higher.
+The tradeoff is that total interest can climb and the loan balance may fall slowly.

-A shorter term may raise the monthly payment but can reduce the time spent paying interest.
-Compare both monthly payment and total loan cost.
+A shorter term may raise the monthly payment, but it can reduce the time spent paying interest.
+Compare both monthly payment and total loan cost before letting the smaller payment make the decision for you.

 Taxes, fees, and add-ons can move the payment